Tea tree oil as a bed bug remedy

 How do I dilute tea tree oil for bed bugs?

-For standard treatment, mix 20-25 drops (approximately 1 ml) of tea tree oil with 1 cup of water and 1 tsp of mild liquid soap.
-Increase to 2 tsp oil for stronger applications.
+A standard treatment is mixing 20-25 drops (about 1 ml) of tea tree oil with 1 cup of water and 1 tsp of mild liquid soap.
+Use 2 tsp for stronger applications.

-Apply daily for active infestations for the first week, then 2-3 times weekly for maintenance until no signs of bed bugs remain (typically 4-6 weeks).
+For actively infested places, apply daily for the first week and then 2 to 3 times a week for maintenance until no signs of bed bugs remain (generally 4 to 6 weeks).

-Can I apply tea tree oil directly to my skin to prevent bites?
+Can I apply tea tree oil on my skin to prevent bites?

 Not recommended.
-Tea tree oil should be diluted to at least 5% before skin application and may not effectively prevent bites.
+Tea tree oil should be diluted to at least 5% before skin application and may not work to prevent bites effectively.

 Does tea tree oil kill bed bug eggs?

-How long does tea tree oil’s repellent effect last?
+How long does the repellent effect of tea tree oil last?

-The repellent effect typically lasts 3-5 days before reapplication is needed.
+The repellent effect lasts about 3-5 days before needing reapplication.

 Is tea tree oil safe around pets?

-Can tea tree oil damage furniture or fabrics?
+Does tea tree oil stain furniture or fabrics?

-It may stain some materials.
-Always test on an inconspicuous area first.
+It may stain certain fabrics: test any applications in an inconspicuous area first.